slowriot/libtelegram/README.md

 To send from multiple bots simultaneously, simply create multiple senders, each initiated with the API key of the bot you wish to send as - it's that simple.

-To receive from multiple bots, just use a single listener and symlink your bot to multiple webhook locations on your web server, then distinguish between the bots by examining the URI each callback is called for.
+To receive from multiple bots with FastCGI or CGI, just use a single listener and symlink your bot to multiple webhook locations on your web server, then distinguish between the bots by examining the URI each callback is called for.

+To receive from multiple bots with polling, create a thread for each polling listener to run in.
+They can each either have their own sender, or can share a single global sender.
+Senders maintain no global state and create independent connections to the server for each request, thus ensuring lock-free and wait-free thread safety.
+Calling methods concurrently on the same sender from multiple threads is therefore perfectly safe, should you choose to do that.
+On the other hand, each sender also has a tiny memory footprint, so creating many senders has very little cost.

 ### Maintaining state without a database or writing to disk with FastCGI ###
 If your bot has short-term state you'd like to maintain between requests, you